Pottsville Maroons: NFL

 The Anthracite League collapsed after the season, but Striegel and the Maroons were undeterred.
 They applied for, and received, a franchise in the NFL.
 This was somewhat unusual, as the team's Minersville Park was a relatively small high school field; the league administration may have been attracted by the favorable logistics of a second team near the Frankford Yellow Jackets in Philadelphia.
 Pennsylvania's blue laws, which prohibited football on Sundays in Philadelphia, were simply not followed in Pottsville, allowing traveling teams to play the Yellowjackets on a Saturday and then head to Pottsville on Sunday.

-Since many Maroons players moved back to their NFL teams in 1925, the Maroons recruited several talented players to replace them.
+Since many Maroons players moved back to their NFL teams in 1925, the Maroons recruited several players to replace them.
 These included former Army great Walter French and Jack Ernst, a quarterback from Lafayette College.
 Another Army recruit, end Eddie Doyle, later served in World War II and was the first American killed in the landings in North Africa.
-Topping this collection of stars was Charlie Berry, possibly the best athlete on the team; after a spectacular athletic career at Lafayette College, he signed both pro baseball and pro football contracts.
-However, this strong talent was expensive, and difficult to make up even with sellout crowds at little Minersville Park.
+Another player that was added was Charlie Berry.
+Charlie Berry's athletic career at Lafayette College consisted of both baseball and football pro contracts however, this came with a down side as his contract was extremely expensive.
+Even with sold out games at Minersville Park it was difficult to pay for him.

 "The Pottsville Maroons were the most ferocious and most respected players I have ever faced.
 "You know, I always believed the Maroons won the NFL championship in 1925 ... but were robbed of the honor."